 During my adolescence, I worked as a youth basketball coach.
 I enjoyed helping children learn how to play the game and improve their basketball skills.
 I became interested in understanding the learning process and teaching children both the physical and mental game of basketball.

 While I loved helping others, I also struggled with anxiety throughout my teenage years.
-Meeting new people, pursing a romantic interest, or just giving a presentation for a class was a struggle.
+Meeting new people, pursing a romantic interest, or just giving a presentation for a class was a big struggle.
 I would jitter, sweat, and just be awkwardly nervous in any sort of social or performance situation.
-Anxious thoughts would keep me up at night.
+Anxious thoughts would keep me up at night and I was very hard on myself.
 I was smart, but I did not understand my own psychology or how to help myself with anxiety.

 Growing from my love of psychology, I pursued meditation practice in college and graduate school.
-I became especially fond of mindfulness meditation and found it helpful in reducing my anxiety and cultivating self-awareness.
+I became especially fond of mindfulness meditation and found it helpful in reducing my anxiety and cultivating self-awareness and self-compassion.
 Meditation gave me a tool to observe the patterns of my mind and truly understand myself.
-As I pursued my doctorate in psychology, I continued to practice meditation and became interested in the intersection of meditation and psychology.
-To this day, I practice yoga and mindfulness meditation regularly.
-These practices provide me with a sense of inner peace and light-heartedness.
-I am also passionate about teaching mindfulness to others and incorporating it into therapy.

 Ellis was born and raised in Oakland, CA and graduated summa cum laude from the University of California, Berkeley with a Bachelors of Arts in Psychology in 2009.
 Ellis received his Doctorate of Psychology (Psy.D.) from the California School of Professional Psychology (CSPP) in San Francisco in 2013 where he wrote his dissertation on teaching mindfulness to socially anxious young adults.
 He has worked in community mental health, college counseling, and various Bay Area schools helping people from a variety of backgrounds improve their mental health and live more fulfilling lives.